 Post-Processing Family Photography

-This is a perfect way to tackle a paid newborn portraiture session.
+It is also a perfect way to tackle a paid newborn portraiture session.
 It ensures that everything goes according to plan without missing or losing images.

-The best advice we can give you is to make sure you upload your images asap.
+The best advice we can give you is to make sure you upload your images on time.

 Create a folder on your hard drive that you will remember.
 Use the clients’ name and/or date for the best naming system.

-All our tips covering the workflow are here, in our article.
+All our tips covering the workflow are here, in this article.

 No doubt you will take hundreds of images of the newborns to make sure you have a few perfect ones.
 After ten different poses and angles, you could end up with a thousand.

-How are you going to cull and edit all these images that makes sense timewise?
+How are you going to cull and edit all these images that make sense timewise?
 One way to do this in Lightroom is to batch-process images at the same time, in one go.

 A hundred images of a particular angle will have the same light.
 So when you correct the light for one, you can apply the adjustments quickly to the other 99.